 Above, an added glimpse of the north elevation along Barnett Avenue appeared in the Queensborough Chamber of Commerce's award brochure (January 1929), announcing the building's First Prize; courtesy of Thomas J. Campanella.

 A new school can remedy the neglect this award-winning building has suffered in recent decades, and a restoration of the façades is the practical solution to make everyone happiest.
-Architectural professionals tell us the decision is obvious, because it's cheaper, quicker, easier, greener (both less wasteful and more sustainable) to restore Stein's work and re-use it, rather than destroy it and build from scratch.
-Our best estimate for complete restoration is less than 1% of the overall budget for the school, and the restoration would likely reduce total construction costs.
-Above all, respecting history and the obligation to preserve Stein's legacy will prevent the unconscionable enviromnental calamity of demolishing such a massive structure.
-We take heart that other City agencies and private developers have adapted buildings that once looked unsalvageable but are now vital parts of their communities.
+Architectural and construction professionals tell us the decision is obvious: To restore Stein's work and re-use it, rather than destroying it and building from scratch, is an environmental imperative, avoiding waste and planning a sustainable future for generations of children to come.
+Our best estimate for complete restoration is a small fraction of the overall budget for the school, and the restoration might even reduce total construction costs.
+Above all, respecting history and the obligation to preserve Stein's legacy will prevent the unconscionable historic and environmental calamity of demolishing such a massive structure.
+We take heart that other City agencies and private developers have often adapted buildings that once looked unsalvageable but are now vital parts of their communities.

 Councilman Van Bramer will have final approval over the important aspects of the proposed school project, and he assures us that he shares our vision and determination to restore the exterior façades and the original tower.
 We'll be working closely with him to be certain the School Construction Authority complies.